siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 result is not transferred by analogy — it applies directly, because the mechanism is the same.

-The input laser carries intensity $2u$.
-After the first beam splitter, each arm has amplitude $E_0$ and intensity $u$, where $u\propto E_0^2$.
+After the first beam splitter each arm has amplitude $E_0$ and intensity $u$.
 At recombination the two equal arms arrive in phase; each is the equal-amplitude in-phase response to the other, so $k=1$ without any further substitution.

 Writing the response amplitude as $k$ times the first arm,